-- 1. Procedural irregularity that affected the outcome of the - New evidence that was not reasonably available at the time the determination regarding responsibility was made has come to light that could affect the outcome of - 3.
-The Title IX Coordinator, investigator(s), or decisionmaker(s) had a conflict of interest or bias for or against Complainants or Respondents generally or the individual parties in particular, and that bias affected the outcome of the matter.
+- 1. Procedural irregularity that affected the outcome of the matter: - 2.
+New evidence that was not reasonably available at the time the determination regarding responsibility was made has come to light that could affect the outcome of the matter: - The Title IX Coordinator, investigator(s), or decisionmaker(s) had a conflict of interest or bias for or against Complainants or Respondents generally or the individual parties in particular, and that bias affected the outcome of the matter.